lonyamasi/CleanCity/tests/defect_log.md

 - Set the preferred date, should not be in past and submit request.

-- Check on profile button then my requests button to view the scheduled requests status.
+- Check on profile button then my requests button to view the scheduled requests status. d1

 ### Expected Result
-On submitting, user should be able to check my requests to see the requests status
+On submitting, user should be able to check my requests to see the requests statusg

 ### Actual Result
 My requests on users profile shows No waste pickup requests yet.